rkyleg/scope/extra/roadmap.md

 - I keep changing the settings file and layout that is not backwards compatible
 - I will probably change the code structure

-# Afide 1.0
+# Armadillo 1.0
-The Afide 1.0 release will be considered usable and will have the basic features that I want in an IDE.
+The Armadillo 1.0 release will be considered usable and will have the basic features that I want in an IDE.

 - [ ] Check and alert if open files have changed outside of editor
 - [ ] Fix Python Shell querks